 In fall 2018 I started as PhD student at the Institution for Urban and Rural Development at SLU Ultuna, in Uppsala, focusing on landscape architecture and planning and its link to structural inequality.

-In my PhD project, I focus on the relationship between segregation, housing and green space from critical perspectives on power, race/whiteness and planning.
-I specifically focus on Uppsala municipality, and the planning practice associated to the densification project Östra Sala Backe.
+In my PhD project, I focus on the relationship between social sustainability policy, anti-racist ideology and green space planning practice in Uppsala Municipality.
+I specifically focus on Uppsala municipality and ongoing projects.

 I hold a bachelor degree in sociology and sustainable development from Uppsala university.
 My master is from SLU and in environmental communication in which I focused my thesis on "Why the whiteness in outdoor recreation?".